Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/hangman.md

 # Hangman [(by TerrierDarts)](https://www.twitch.tv/TerrierDarts)

-> More Info to Come {.is-warning}
+Last Code Update : 14/07/22
 ## Description
 With this extension you will be able to run games of hangman, you can guess letters or go for gold and guess the whole word.
 This is set up so it can be ran in several languages, English, German, Italian, Spanish and Chinese.
+You can now choose to trigger this from the API Given or create a Text file and use that.
+Any other Languages have been translated below.

 > Only English has be tested.
 However all others should work fine, if you do run into issues post in the Extensions Discord.
 (Link can be found on home page) {.is-info}
 ## Import Code and Codepen
 ```